Plano ISD School@Home

 - Parents will support their students to ensure they have access to a device, a place to work and are engaged in virtual learning activities.

-- We will utilize the same curriculum as students who attend face-to-face instruction and will design strategies for learning in the remote environment.
+- School@home will utilize the same curriculum as students who attend face-to-face instruction and will include school@home design strategies for learning in the remote environment.

 - Attendance will be taken based on synchronous participation and completion/progress toward class expectations.